Director of Vision and Haptics Laboratory

 Jake Tomaszewski

-Jake is currently doing a MSc in robotics at Imperial College London.
-He was previously a research officer employed on the labs RAIN Hub grant examining the perceptual optimisation of visual-haptic telepresence systems.
+Jake was previously a research officer employed on the labs RAIN Hub grant examining the perceptual optimisation of visual-haptic telepresence systems.
 Jake is working with the lab in commisioning and calibrating the Matrix Device in Unreal Engine anf TOIA.
-Jake gained a First Class Honours in Biomedical Engineering from the University of Reading.
+Jake gained a First Class Honours in Biomedical Engineering from the University of Reading ans subsequently a MSc in robotics at Imperial College London.
 You can find Jake on LinkedIn here.

 Dr. Aaran Reader